input-output-hk/marlowe-ts-sdk/doc/howToDevelop.md

 npm run -w @marlowe.io/testing-kit genSeedPhrase
 ```
 2. Copy/paste the words within quotes in the env file.
+3. Go to one of your favorite Wallet Extension and restore a wallet with this seedphrase
+4. Get a Payment Address from these Browser extensions to provision your Bank with the faucet.

 #### How to add tAda to the Bank Wallet via a faucet ?